spack/spack-tutorial/tutorial_spack_scripting.rst

 ---------------------------

-Depending on which sections of the tutorial you've done up until this point, you may have a lot of packages installed already.
-To get more manageable outputs in this section, we will uninstall everything and start over.
+Depending on which sections of the tutorial you've done up until this point, you may or may not have a lot of packages installed already.
+To ensure reasonable outputs for this section, we will remove the ``gcc@8.3.0`` compiler and install a couple of packages.

 .. literalinclude:: outputs/scripting/setup.out
    :language: console

-All of these commands should be familiar from earlier sections of the Spack tutorial.
+These commands should be familiar from earlier sections of the Spack tutorial.

 -----------------------------
 Scripting with ``spack find``